141141/spark-web-browser/README.md

 Although being lightweight and easy-to-use, Spark is fast and powerful, and can load webpages in *seconds*.

-Spark for macOS is compatible with macOS/OS X 10.11 El Capitan and later.
-Earlier versions of macOS/OS X might work, but are not supported.
+Spark for macOS is compatible with macOS 10.11 El Capitan and later.
+Earlier versions of macOS might work, but are not supported.

 ## Screenshots